hleuwer/restic-backup/README.md

 The repositories grow over time. it is therefore meaningful to remove snapshots which don't contain unique data from time to time.

-Restic provides a command to *forget* selected snapshots and then remove data associated with the removed snapshot.
+Restic provides a command to *forget* selected snapshots and then remove unreferenced data associated with the removed snapshot.
 It supports user definable policies which allow to keep certain sets of snapshots and forget outdated snapshots.